vishesh-baghel/portfolio/STORAGE_SETUP.md

 OPENAI_API_KEY=sk-your-openai-api-key
 ```

-### Database Persistence
+### Database Persistence on Vercel

-**Important**: On Vercel, the filesystem is ephemeral.
-The database file is recreated on each deployment.
+**Important**: On Vercel, the `/tmp` filesystem is ephemeral and has specific characteristics:

+1. **Per-function instance**: Each serverless function instance has its own `/tmp` directory
+2. **Survives across requests**: Within the same function instance (warm start), the database persists
+3. **Lost on cold start**: When a function instance is recycled, the database is recreated
+4. **Not shared**: Different function instances don't share the same database file

 This is acceptable for a portfolio agent because:

-1. Conversation history is not critical to preserve across deployments
+- Conversation history within a session is preserved (warm starts)
-2. The agent is stateless and doesn't rely on long-term memory
+- The agent is stateless and doesn't rely on long-term memory
-3. Simplicity > complexity for a personal portfolio
+- Simplicity > complexity for a personal portfolio

-If you need persistent storage, consider:
+If you need persistent storage across all instances, consider:
-- Using Turso (LibSQL cloud service)
+- Using Turso (LibSQL cloud service) - see below
-- Switching to a managed database (but this defeats the simplicity goal)
+- Using a managed database (but this defeats the simplicity goal)

 ### Using Turso (Optional)